Location Theme

 What the Preview shows:

-1. "Preview content as" Shows how the slide will look for the location currently selected in the slide editor.
+1. "Preview content as" shows how the slide will look for the location currently selected in the slide editor.

 2. If the slide uses a fixed theme (not using Location Theme), the preview will reflect that fixed theme regardless of location.